joeyhage/homebridge-alexa-smarthome/README.md

 ## Long-term support

 Please consider supporting the development of this plugin by sponsoring me.
 Sponsorship will encourage me to continue improving this plugin, support more devices, adapt to changes in the Alexa API, and fuel my late-night coding sessions. :coffee:

+## Thanks

+A huge thanks is due to Apollon77 for maintaining alexa-remote2, alexa-cookie2, and ioBroker.alexa2.
+This plugin is made possible due to those projects.

 ## Disclaimer